nuproj/nuproj.net/documentation.md

 also reference other NuProj projects which allows you to declare dependencies to packages that are part of the same solution.

-2. **Manual maintained content**.
+2. **Manually maintained content**.
 You can also add content directly to the project.
 In that case, you'd simply use folders in the Visual Studio project to control how the content is packaged.
 For example, in order to get an install script, you'd create a tools folder and within that you'd add the install.ps1 file.

 3. **Producing symbol packages**.
 You can easily create symbol packages.
 Optionally, you can also include the sources.
 In this case, NuProj will use the